 Supervisors are responsible for developing a training/development plan as part of the performance assessment for employees after the employee's achievement of the FCB Child Welfare credential.
 The credential must be achieved within a year from the date of completing pre-service training.
 Maintenance of the Child Welfare credential is dependent upon ongoing training.
-The CBCCF System of Care Trainers and/or CBCCF Quality Assurance staff delivers enhanced training as indicated through quality assurance reviews, contract monitoring reviews and training committee meetings.
+The CBCCF System of Care Trainers and/or CBCCF Quality Assurance staff deliver enhanced training as indicated through quality assurance reviews, contract monitoring reviews and training committee meetings.
 Additionally, the CBCCF System of Care Trainers, provide training sessions several times a month to case managers, supervisors, program directors and the provider community on a variety of topics.
 Often other subject matter experts are called up to co-train; for example, Children's Legal Services partners in providing training on Court Preparation or Permanency Options.
+Subject matter experts from within our family of companies are also heavily relied upon to provide training; for example the Clinical Coordinators provide training on topics that they support case management with such as psychotropic medications and Child Placement Agreements.

-10. Oversight of the CTS Staffings and FST Meetings the CPI can access a CTS staffing at any juncture in their involvement with a family, when their assessment concludes that the safety to the child requires the ongoing supervision of a formal support system, or the involvement of the judiciary to protect the child.
+10.Oversight of the CTS Staffings and FST Meetings: The CPI can access a CTS staffing at any juncture in their involvement with a family, when their assessment concludes that the safety to the child requires the ongoing supervision of a formal support system, or the involvement of the judiciary to protect the child.
 CTS staffings are scheduled by calling the Intake & Placement Unit (I&P).
 The I & P Unit determines the most appropriate unit assignment of a case based on characteristics of the case identified in a basic intake screening.
 All things being equal, cases will be assigned by the CMA Program Director on a rotational system.
-The I & P Unit advises the PI of the staffing date and time and forwards by email notification to the CMA Program Director (CMAPD), and any open providers that are involved with a family or whose services we plan to engage (specifically the Family Intervention Specialist, Domestic Violence Advocate, Nurse Care Coordinator, Child Protection Team Case Coordinator or Child Advocate, and Safety Management Service staff).
+The I & P Unit advises the CPI of the staffing date and time and forwards by email notification to the CMA Program Director (CMAPD), and any open providers that are involved with a family or whose services we plan to engage (specifically the Family Intervention Specialist, Domestic Violence Advocate, Nurse Care Coordinator, Child Protection Team Case Coordinator or Child Advocate, and Safety Management Service staff).

 Inviting partners to the CTS that will be involved in a case creates an environment for information to be shared reciprocally, provides for better planning of services, identifies who the people are that will be working with the family and what role and responsibilities they will have.
 Parents are invited and frequently attend the CTS staffing.
-At the conclusion of the CTS staffing the negotiated services and responsibilities (CPI/DCM) are written on the CTS form and a process for continuing to share information determined.
+At the conclusion of the CTS staffing the responsibilities (CPI/DCM) are written on the CTS form and a process for continuing to share information is determined.
 Generally, the DCM has case management responsibility and is the lead on filtering information, as appropriate, to the service providers involved with the family.